Brandon-C92/US_Southern_Border_Metrics/README.md

 # Final Capstone Goals
 - Explore and find out what the most common types of apprehension metrics we see at which border.
 - Plot out and visualize the data.
-- Find out the origin countries of immigration (what countries they are from).
+- Find out the origin countries of apprehended (what countries they are coming from).
 - Display my findings with a Folium map with US southern border, checkpoints and sectors.
 - Showcase my general knowledge of Python.